Terms & Conditions

 To ensure safe delivery of your order we use a Courier Business Account Systems to track parcels internally from our office, using the barcode number on the address label.

 If you wish to exchange your item please use the returns slip enclosed with your order.
-Cost of return is covered by the customer.
-We will ship the replacement at no extra charge to yourself.
+Cost of return is covered by the customer, but if you are in the UK we will ship the replacement at no extra charge to yourself.

 RETURNS FROM OVERSEAS